Bull Dog Deals: By a Bull Dog, for the Bull Dogs

 Starting a business may sound like a job reserved for adults in business attire, but sophomore Taylor Klingler has already started her own award-winning business: Bull Dog Deals.

-“[I]t’s an app tailored to Columbus North High students.
-Basically, you can get free or discounted food from local restaurants,” Klingler said, “Right now, I have eight or nine [businesses] working with me and a lot that I’m just waiting on getting the paperwork back….[T]hey’ll rotate through, and then I’ll keep adding more, so it’s a variety.”
+“It’s an app tailored to Columbus North High students.
+Basically, you can get free or discounted food from local restaurants,” Klingler said.
+“Right now, I have eight or nine [businesses] working with me and a lot more that I’m just waiting on to get paperwork back.
+They’ll rotate through, and then I’ll keep adding more, so it’s a variety.”

 Her creation is the result of her business class, Business Management, in which she was introduced to a business competition.

 “The first competition that I entered I found out through the school, and it’s called Maverick Challenge; I won locals.
 Basically, I just had to present to some judges and then they picked me as a finalist,” Klingler said.
 “Then I entered a different one, and it’s called Innovate WithIN.
 It’s a bigger challenge, and I recently just got selected to go onto regionals for that.”